Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 * SW1 is selected as the root bridge since all switches have the same bridge priority and it has the lowest MAC address.

 ### Step 2
 * Each remaining switches will select one of its interfaces to be its **root port** (forwarding state).
-Ports across from 89the root port are always designated ports because the root port is the switch's path to the root bridge and other switches must not block it.
+Ports across from the root port are always designated ports because the root port is the switch's path to the root bridge and other switches must not block it.
 * Root Port Selection:
 	1. Lowest Root cost
 		* **Root cost** is the total cost of the outgoing interfaces along the path to the root bridge.
 The cost of the receiving interface is not counted.